jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-12-submarine-spider.md

 # time 1300497125ns / 1.30s
 ```

 So... that's not the end of the world, but it's still much slower than it could be.
-One thing that we should be able to is use {{< wikipedia "memoization" >}} to 'remember' each path from a given point, so we can avoid computing them more than once.
+One thing that we should be able to is use [[wiki:memoization]]() to 'remember' each path from a given point, so we can avoid computing them more than once.
 Unfortunately, that seems to mean that we cannot use a generator.

 ```python
 def part2_fast(file: typer.FileText):